Veranojoel/DigiHealth-IT342-GO2-Group3/SIA FILES/COMPLETE_DIGIHEALTH_FRS2.md

 - Email/password login API | ✅ IMPLEMENTED
 - JWT-based secure session | ✅ IMPLEMENTED
 - Redirect to patient dashboard (PWA UI) | ✅ IMPLEMENTED
-- Google OAuth 2.0 login | NOT IMPLEMENTED
+- Google OAuth 2.0 login | ✅ IMPLEMENTED

 **Implementation Approach:**
 - Patient login is implemented in `mobile/Patient-PWA/src/components/PatientLogin.tsx` using `fetch` to call `POST /api/auth/login`.
 On success, stores `accessToken` (JWT) and `user` in `localStorage`, then navigates to the dashboard.